joe-re/vuex-socketio-plugin/README.md

 ### Mutation and Action

-When receive SocketIO event, vuex-socketio-plugin triggered Mutation and Action.
+When it receives any SocketIO events, vuex-socketio-plugin triggers Mutation and Action.
-MutationName is added prefix `SOCKET_`.
-ActionName is added prefix `socket_`.
+`SOCKET_` prefix is added on MutationName, prefix `socket_` is added on ActionName .
-MutationName and ActionName are prefix + EventName.
+(MutationName and ActionName consists from prefix + EventName.)

 ```js
   mutations: {